arenjay-ventures/Public-Library/tutorials/disk-clean-up.md

 3. Click Relaunch, or close and Relaunch Chrome
 4. Restart, manually delete the file if not removed.

-**This worked for me and I removed the 1.3GB file along with another one in the same folder that was related (didn't catch the name) total removed was 2.7GB.**
+*Result: This worked for me and I removed the 1.3GB file along with another one in the same folder that was related (didn't catch the name) total removed was 2.7GB.*
 ---

 ## BitLocker Check

-**BitLocker** BitLocker is full hard disk encryption native to Windows.
+BitLocker is full hard disk encryption native to Windows.
 It requires a Recovery Key, and therefore is often OFF when shipped with a new computer.
 It must be turned on and a recovery key created by the new user.

 I checked on a computer that came with Windows pre-installed and determined BitLocker had never been set up…so these are the steps to set it up.

-**STEPS TO CHECK AND SET UP:**
+### Steps to Check and Set Up
 1. In windows search, type Manage BitLocker (select it)
 2. In the BitLocker Drive Encryption page, you can see which drive volumes have BitLocker on or not.
 3. Select the Drive you want to Encrypt